univention/univention-corporate-server/doc/manual/windows/trust.rst

    $ wbinfo --check-secret –domain=addom.example

-After the setup, a UCS user should be able to log in to systems of the remote Active Directory domain.
+After the setup, a UCS user should be able to sign in to systems of the remote Active Directory domain.
 Users must either use the format ``UCSDOM\username`` as login name or their Kerberos principal in the notation ``username@ucsdom.example``.